gtoran/CarND-Vehicle-Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the `sklearn` library in the third block of code of the notebook.
 After extracting features from all images, I ran the training and testing dataset through the `fit()` method to train the classifier.
-I was able to score a test accuracy of 0.9825.
+I was able to score a max test accuracy of 0.9825 over all my training runs.

 ### Sliding Window Search